uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 (DBS)](https://www.gov.uk/government/organisations/disclosure-and-barring-service)
 check if you intend to teach students under 18.

+## Financial support

+If you need further information on financial support options, such as bursaries, scholarships and extra support for parents, carers or people with disabilities, this is available on the [financial support for teaching training guidance page](/guidance/financial-support-for-teacher-training).

 ## Ways to train

 ### What you’ll need to work as a teacher